Season 2 – Story 17

 Radio Times archive material

-Introductory feature This one was spoiler free, preserving the surprise of Steven's appearance in the Tardis at the start of the story.
+This introductory feature was spoiler-free, preserving the surprise of Steven’s appearance in the Tardis at the start of the story.

 – – –